WyattLong/WyattLong/README.md

 **`Transforming Creative Ideas into Digital Realities`**

 I am a Developer with a Bachelor's Degree in Computer Science from [_Oklahoma City University_](https://www.okcu.edu/), bringing my brand to the world.
 From the planning to the final product, my projects are entirely my own.
 I approach all aspects in life with the same mindset because uniqueness and originality are key to making an idea stand out.
-You can find more in-depth explanations and tutorials of these projects on my Youtube Channel "[long.w](https://www.youtube.com/@long.w)" or see what I am up to by following my Instagram "[_.wlong](https://www.instagram.com/_.wlong/)".
+You can follow my coding journey on my Youtube Channel "[long.w](https://www.youtube.com/@long.w)" or see what I am up to by following my Instagram "[_.wlong](https://www.instagram.com/_.wlong/)".

 <p align="left">
     <a href="https://github.com/WyattLong?tab=followers">